Bartosz-D3V/pionteching-solution/README.md

 * JUnit 5 for testing
 * Gatling and Java JMH for performance testing
 * Logback for logging
+* Gradle as a build tool and dependency manager

 ## SAST Used
 * [Semgrep](https://semgrep.dev/)